independent psychoanalytic child and adolescent psychotherapy association

 Our specialist skills are in work with children, adolescents, infants, parents, and families.
 The training requires at least four years of intensive, weekly supervised, psychoanalytic psychotherapy and a range of other clinical experience before qualification.

 Our training is commissioned and quality controlled by Health Education England (HEE).

 “a high performing education institution offering an excellent student experience for those embarking on pre-clinical child psychotherapy programmes.
 The HEI has strong working relationships with NHS partners offering a good quality of clinical placement experience and offers an innovative and supporting teaching environment.”

 child and adolescent psychotherapy doctorate

-IPCAPA and the Anna Freud Centre/UCL have collaborated to produce an innovative and exciting new Doctorate in Child and Adolescent Psychotherapy.
-This 4 year full time programme will lead to the award of DPsych and professional membership of the Association of Child Psychotherapists (ACP) as well as the bpf, and eligibility for work in the NHS.find out more
+The innovative Doctorate in Child and Adolescent Psychotherapy is delivered through a collaborative partnership between IPCAPA at the bpf, the Anna Freud Centre and UCL.
+This 4-year full-time programme leads to the award of DPsych and professional membership of the Association of Child Psychotherapists (ACP) as well as the bpf, and eligibility for work in the NHS.find out more